-Any chronic lung condition that causes prolonged low blood oxygen levels in the blood over a long time can also lead to cor pulmonale.
-A few of these causes include:
+Chronic lung conditions that cause low blood oxygen levels in the blood over a long time can also lead to cor pulmonale.
+A few of these are:

-Shortness of breath or light-headedness during activity is often the first symptom.
-You may have a fast heart beat and feel like your heart is pounding.
+Shortness of breath or light-headedness during activity is often the first symptom of cor pulmonale.
+You may also have a fast heartbeat and feel like your heart is pounding.

 Over time, symptoms occur with lighter activity or even while you are at rest.
 Some symptoms you may have are:

 The goal of treatment is to control symptoms.
-It is important to treat medical problems that cause pulmonary hypertension, which can lead to cor pulmonale.
+It is important to treat medical problems that cause pulmonary hypertension, because they can lead to cor pulmonale.

 Other treatments may include:

-As the illness gets worse, you will need to make changes to your home so that you can manage as well as possible.
+As your illness gets worse, you will need to make changes to your home so that you can manage as well as possible.
 You will also need help around your house.

 Cor pulmonale may lead to: